Eltanio-one/JumpIn/README.md

 - Requests that have been sent by other users can be accepted or declined, and if accepted the user can start a private chat with the user, whom must accept the chat request, to organise their JumpIn meet up.
 - Chat requests that other users have sent to the current user are shown here too for them to accept or decline.

+### Chatting
+- Once a requestee has accepted the session request of a requester, the option to chat using a chatroom created using socketio is available.
+A unique chatroom is generated only accessible by the two users, and messages are dynamically presented to each user to enable them to organise when to meet and/or exchange details etc. Once the chat is complete, the room is deleted and messages removed.

 ## Gym-Specific

 ### Gym Profile
 - Differs from the user profile in that information is not shown, but links to add opening times which will be shown to users (implementation in v2), add machines the gym owns, note machines which are under repair which will be reflected in the choices members of that gym have during session plans, and changing password/deleting the account are stored here.

 # Version 2 Plans
-I plan to add functionality to contact me via SMTP, cancel a session plan if the lobby hasn't filled and users wish to retract, and improve the front-end of the app.
+I plan to add functionality to contact me via SMTP, and improve the front-end of the app.